Exlll/ConfigLib/README.md

 #### Custom serializers

-If you want to add support for a type is not a record or whose class is not annotated with `@Configuration`, you can register a custom serializer.
+If you want to add support for a type that is not a record or whose class is not annotated with `@Configuration`, you can register a custom serializer.
 Serializers are instances of the `de.exlll.configlib.Serializer` interface.
 When implementing that interface you have to make sure that you convert your source type into one of the valid target types listed in the table above.
 The serializer then has to be registered through a `ConfigurationProperties` object.

-The following `Serializer` serializes instances of `java.awt.Point` into strings.
+The following `Serializer` serializes instances of `java.awt.Point` into strings and vice versa.

 ```java
 public final class PointSerializer implements Serializer<Point, String> {